What Is An Escalation Clause, And Should You Use One When Making An Offer?

 Consider Adding An Appraisal Contingency

-And finally, if you decide to include an escalation clause on your offer then you should consider adding an appraisal contingency as well.
-An appraisal contingency states that once the home is appraised, it must meet the purchase price you and the seller have agreed to.
+If you decide to include an escalation clause on your offer, you might consider adding an appraisal contingency as well.
+An appraisal contingency states that once the home is appraised, it must meet the purchase price on which you and the seller have agreed.
 This will help you avoid paying more than the market value for the property.

-When you find your dream home and are ready to make an offer, an escalation clause is a good way to protect yourself in a competitive market.
-It helps ensure that your bid is higher than any competing bids on that home.
+When you find your dream home and are ready to make an offer, an escalation clause can be a good way to protect yourself in a competitive market.
+It helps ensure that your bid is higher than any competing bids on that home, up to a point.

-However, including an escalation clause is not a guarantee that your offer will be accepted by the seller.
+However, an escalation clause doesn’t guarantee the seller will accept your offer.
 Some sellers will want to consider competing offers, and others may not like escalation clauses in general.